 After takahē were found, they were initially bred in captivity.
 Then small groups were released on islands that were free of deer, rats and other predators.
 Takahē are now living in sanctuaries on various islands and the mainland.

 If you want to see a Takahē, you can visit sanctuaries around New Zealand.
 In Auckland, there is Tiritiri Matangi island, accessible by ferry.
 It is also possible to see them on Motutapu Island, Rotoroa Island, Tāwharanui Open Sanctuary and the Auckland Zoo.
 If you live near Hamilton, you could see takahē at the sanctuary on Maungatautari Mountain.
 There are four sanctuaries near Wellington: Mana Island, Kapiti Island, Zealandia and the Pūkaha National Wildlife Centre.
 Near Christchurch, takahē can be seen at the Willowbank Wildlife Reserve.
 They can also be found in the Orokonui Ecosanctuary in Dunedin.
 You can also visit the birds way down south in the Te Anau Bird Sanctuary in Te Anau.

-There is only two place where we know there are wild takahē; the Murchison Mountains in the South Island.
+There is only one place where we know there are wild takahē; the Murchison Mountains in the South Island.

 endangered: when the population of an animal is too low so that there is a danger of extinction.

 extinct: when all of a species has died, there cannot be any more of it.

 sanctuary: a safe place where the population inside is protected

 bred in captivity: kept without freedom so that babies can be born